 - Emotions: Calmness, serenity, balance, spiritual connectivity, enlightenment, wisdom

-Recognizing each of these chakras and their connection to our own lives can give a deep insight into areas of ourselves we may have ignored, or those that would benefit from being balanced.
-Try the various practices related to each chakra, and observe any changes that occur along the way.
-As with all sides of yoga, working with the chakras is about self-discovery, and this system provides a lifetime of exploration.
+Try the various practices related to each chakra, and observe any changes that occur along the way as well.
+With all sides of yoga, working with the chakras is all about self-discovery, and this system provides a lifetime of exploration.